healeycodes/healeycodes.com/posts/compiling-lisp-to-bytecode-and-running-it.md

 When `push_closure` runs, this entire closure is pushed onto the stack, and it can then be stored in the current stack frame using `store_var`.

+A closure needs to be on the stack in order to be executed by `call_lambda`.
+It's pushed onto the stack by calling `load_var` on a variable that points to a closure.

-As execution enters a closure, a child stack frame is created with the arguments that were popped from the stack by `call_lambda`.
+When execution enters a closure, a child stack frame is created with the arguments that were popped from the stack by `call_lambda`.
 The child stack frame allows local variables to be set (and discarded after the closure).
 If the variable isn't found in the current stack frame, the VM looks for it in parent frames, working its way up through the nested stack frames until it either finds the variable or reaches the top.

 ```rust
 struct StackFrame {